seanverano/careerly/README.md

 ## <a name="seven"></a>📋 Project Information

-This is a backup/cloned repo of our team's project.
-The main repo is hosted on GitLab and is currently private for security purposes (leaked API key).
+**Disclaimer:**
+The original repository, made by our team, is hosted as a private repository on GitLab.
+As it poses a security risk, we decided to clone the repository and showcase the source code in our portfolios instead.

 This project was developed between November and December 2024.